 Best Meat For Pulled Pork

-We suggest using boneless pork shoulder or Boston butt for this pork sliders recipe.
-Something like a pork steak would dry out rather quickly, so avoid those leaner cuts.
+We suggest using boneless pork shoulder or Boston butt for this slider recipe.
+Something like a juicy steak would dry out rather quickly, so avoid those leaner cuts.

-Shoulder is great for this pulled pork sliders recipe because it has the right blend of fat to slowly cook and melt into the meat.
-It’s also a great cut for carnitas!
+Shoulder is great for this pulled pork slider recipe because it has the right blend of fat to slowly cook and melt into the meat.
+It’s also a great cut for pork carnitas oven!

 Pork butt/Boston butt is similar, but has a higher fat content – it’s great for even longer, slower smoking and barbecuing.